Couples Counseling About Associates

 Couples Counseling About Associates: Michael Villarreal, LCPC

-I believe in working collaboratively with clients and their families to improve the quality of their relationships, while learning alternative ways of living in their everyday lives.
+I believe in working collaboratively with clients and their families to help them improve the quality of their relationships while learning alternative ways of living in their everyday lives.

-In my work with couples I strive to improve awareness of problematic relationship patterns that interfere with an ability to connect with others.
+In my work with couples, I strive to improve awareness of problematic relationship patterns that interfere with an ability to connect with others.
 I believe therapy can be a rewarding experience that provides a safe space to explore unresolved feelings related to relationships and process current and past experiences that have shaped who we are and our vulnerability.
-I support clients’ work toward greater self-acceptance, self-awareness and improvement of the ability to discover and live authentic selves.
+I support clients’ work toward greater self-acceptance, self- awareness, and improvement of the ability to discover and live authentic lives.

-My treatment specialization includes LGBTQ clients, couples and families struggling with anxiety and depressive disorders, PTSD, self-harming behaviors, relationship issues, and healthy sexuality identity development.
+My treatment specialization includes LGBTQ clients, couples and families struggling with anxiety and depressive disorders, PTSD, self harming behaviors, relationship issues, and healthy sexual identity development.

-I was born and raised in Chicago, Illinois.
+I was born and raised in Chicago.
 I obtained my Bachelors of Arts degree in Psychology from Northeastern Illinois University in 2002 and my Master's degree in Community Counseling from Northeastern Illinois University in 2013.

 I have worked in a variety of community mental health settings over the last eight years and have worked within a private practice setting for the last four years.
 In 2016, I founded Semillas Counseling LLC, striving to provide affordable and culturally and linguistically comprehensive therapeutic counseling and social work services within the Chicagoland Area.

-I am, additionally the supervisor of a community mental health crisis program supporting clients and families through difficult and critical periods.
+I am the supervisor of a community mental health crisis program supporting clients and families through difficult and critical periods.
 I also provide supervision for master’s level interns and master’s level clinicians working toward licensure.

 Together we can make necessary changes so that you can continue to love your life and those in it.

-All the mental health professionals practicing at 737 N. Michigan Avenue, suite 2130, Chicago IL.
-60611 are individually licensed by the State of Illinois and practice independently and separately.
-They have no legal relationship for the practices of each other and do not incur in liability for services of one another or to Dr. Sara Schwarzbaum.
+All the mental health professionals practicing at 737 N. Michigan Avenue, Suite 2130, Chicago, IL 60611 are individually licensed by the State of Illinois and practice independently and separately.
+They have no legal relationship to the practices of each other and do not incur in liability for services of one another or to Dr. Sara Schwarzbaum.

 To find out if Couples Counseling Associates is the right professional service for you,